T.B. Simon Power Plant

 The solar carports advance the Energy Transition Plan by improving the environment, investing in sustainable energy research, containing rising energy costs and positioning MSU as a leader of sustainable energy.
 The university plans to purchase all power produced by the solar arrays at a fixed rate through a 25-year Power Purchase Agreement (PPA) with Inovateus, a solar company based in Indiana, and Alterra, a Canadian renewable energy company.

 Energy Transition Plan

 In 2009, MSU developed the Energy Transition Plan (ETP) to meet the growing needs of the campus, changing technologies and evolving regulations.
-The MSU Energy Transition Steering Committee—comprised of diverse staff, students and faculty—proposed a bold vision to transition campus to 100% renewable energy, catalyzed by President Lou Anna K. Simon’s Bolder by Design framework, which calls upon the campus community to create transformational change.
+The MSU Energy Transition Steering Committee—comprised of diverse staff, students and faculty—proposed a bold vision to transition campus to 100% renewable energy.
 To achieve this vision, a plan was enacted to address energy supply and demand, create new knowledge and strengthen partnerships, balancing capacity, health, reliability, environment and cost.

 The ETP underwent a five year review in 2017, as mandated by the Energy Transition Steering Committee.
 To continue advancing operational efficiency, and to better capitalize on the academic and research systems on campus, it was determined that the plan should evolve to include more comprehensive sustainability goal-setting.

-The ETP now serves as a framework for continued energy and sustainability progress at MSU, spearheaded by MSU’s Executive Vice President of Administrative Services.
+The ETP now serves as a framework for continued energy and sustainability progress at MSU, spearheaded by MSU’s Executive Vice President of Administration.